COMPANIES ARE TURNING TO CARBON MEASUREMENT TO KICKSTART THEIR NEW ZERO JOURNEYS

+79% of MENA business leaders said that achieving 'Net Zero' is of the utmost importance to their organisations, according to Efficio's research.

-(MENAFN- Seven Media) Dubai, United Arab Emirates.
-12 December 2023: Historically, the decision on who to buy goods and services from focussed almost entirely on quality and price.
+Dubai, United Arab Emirates: Historically, the decision on who to buy goods and services from focussed almost entirely on quality and price.

 Indeed, much of the ESG impact that a business is responsible for sits externally and within its supply chain – often referred to as Scope 3 emissions.
 Supply chain emissions typically make up 40% to 80% of an organisation's total carbon emissions, and can exceed 90%.